We’re Putting Down Roots

-The Bellevue Community Garden is an organic garden.
+The Bellevue Friendship Garden is an organic garden.
 Please adhere to organic growing and sustainable gardening principles.
-Do not use chemicals, such as herbicides (weed killers), insecticides (insect killers) or chemical fertilizers in your bed or in the communal garden areas.
+Do not use chemicals, such as herbicides (weed killers), insecticides (insect killers) or chemical fertilizers in your bed or in the communal garden areas -including products like non-organic Miracle-Gro© and other brands of non-organic fertilizer or plant food.
 If you are not sure if something is allowed, please check with the garden coordinator.

 Diversity, Equity + Inclusion (DEI)

-Community Garden committee meetings are held monthly from January through October (meeting dates and location will be announced prior to each meeting).
+Community Garden committee meetings will be held two-three times per year (meeting dates and location will be announced prior to each meeting).
 I understand that my participation, contribution, and ideas for the gardens are highly valued, and I am encouraged to attend.

-Garden members are expected to participate in at least two (2) community garden workdays each year.
+Garden members are required to participate in at least two (2) community garden workdays each year, as ability permits.